 Experience in environments subject to intensive supervision and public scrutiny.
 Focus on how scale, regulatory pressure and organisational design shape decision timing, accountability and risk appetite at board level.
 Sectors include NHS and health system governance, policing and public safety, regulated financial services, and central and local government.

-A structural research programme examining why governance architectures designed to manage risk systematically reproduce the conditions for failure — even in organisations that are formally compliant, well-resourced, and operating in good faith.
+A structural research programme examining why governance architectures designed to manage risk systematically reproduce the conditions for failure – even in organisations that are formally compliant, well-resourced, and operating in good faith.
 The programme traces a causal sequence: compliance metrics that measure the wrong thing, reporting hierarchies that suppress signal, designer assumptions that mistake transparency for accountability, and coordination costs that overwhelm capacity at scale.
+Its prescriptive counterpart is that these failures share a single remedy – the capacity to learn faster than the environment degrades, designed into the architecture through institutional memory, an honest incident record, and shared visibility – rather than bolted on as another control.

 Empirical work draws on cross-sectional analysis of 171 NHS trusts and Freedom of Information data across health, policing, fire and local government.
 A consistent finding is that resource scale does not predict security compliance – the highest-resourced trusts underperform the lowest-resourced on mandatory security assessments (p=0.88).
 This points to coordination costs that grow faster than defensive capability as organisations scale.
 A parallel strand applies the same structural logic to infrastructure investment governance under deep uncertainty.